CTSRD-CHERI/cheribsd-getting-started/src/installing/README.md

 ### Updating and configuring the Morello firmware

-It is important that the most recent Arm-provided firmware be installed on your Morello board, as the board has most likely shipped with an older firmware version.
+**It is important that the most recent Arm-provided firmware be installed on your Morello board, as the board has most likely shipped with an older firmware version.
+If you are not running the latest version, you may experience hard-to-diagnose behaviour or reliability problems.**

 Newer versions contain important feature extensions (such as support for network booting) and also bug fixes (such as persistent variable support for UEFI, which is relied on for CheriBSD boot).